-Port wine holds a great kind of varieties, a very peculiar richness and intense fragrance, and high persistence of aroma and flavour.
-Its alcohol content is commonly high (generally between 19% and 22%), with a wide range of sweetness and a broad variety of colours.
+Port wine holds a great kind of variety, a very peculiar richness and intense fragrance, and high persistence of aroma and flavor.
+Its alcohol content is commonly high (generally between 19% and 22%), with a wide range of sweetness and a broad variety of colors.

-The traditional manufacturing process includes interrupting the fermentation of the must by adding wine spirit, wine stocking and ageing.
+The traditional manufacturing process includes interrupting the fermentation of the must by adding wine spirit, wine stocking, and aging.
 Amid its maturing process, wine is submitted to quality control tests, both analytical and sensorial, carried out by the Laboratories and Board of Tutors of the Port Wine Institute, one of the oldest and most renowned public entities in Portugal.
-This entity’s main mission is to officially control and safeguard Port Wine’s prestige, as well as promoting it worldwide.
+This entity’s main mission is to officially control and safeguard Port Wine’s prestige, as well as to promote it worldwide.
 Only wines that meet the established quality standards are privileged to use the seal of guarantee issued by the Port Wine Institute.

 Red Port Wines

 The word tawny means golden.
 Tawny wine is obtained from grapes that are aged in oak casks or barrels.
 This maturing process is faster than Ruby and the more alcoholic the higher the age.
-Due to the oxidation, its colour evolves as it gradually acquires orange hues, close to the gold.
+Due to the oxidation, its color evolves as it gradually acquires orange hues, close to gold.
 With an average age of 3 years, Tawny wines are exquisite and delicate, and the aromas resemble nuts and wood; the older the wine, the more these attributes are emphasized.
-This type of wine is undoubtedly an excellent complement to strong cheddar cheeses, apple pie, dried fruits, chocolates, cheesecake and tiramisu, and should be served fresh, either in summer or winter in temperatures close to 15°C. This temperature allows appreciating the wine, without the strong presence of alcohol.
+This type of wine is undoubtedly an excellent complement to strong cheddar cheeses, apple pie, dried fruits, chocolates, cheesecake, and tiramisu, and should be served fresh, either in summer or winter in temperatures close to 15°C. This temperature allows appreciation of the wine, without the strong presence of alcohol.
 The existing categories are:

-A blender wine whose red colour reminds the precious Ruby stones.
+A blender wine whose red color reminds the of precious Ruby stones.
 It is a young, red Port wine, full-bodied and fruity, obtained from the blend of wines from various harvests.
 Produced from single-year grapes and bottled two to three years after harvesting, it gradually evolves for ten to fifty years in the bottle.
-This type of wine comprises, in ascending order of quality, the categories Ruby, Ruby Reserve, Late Bottled Vintage (LBV), Crusted and Vintage.
-The best quality wines, mainly the Vintage Port, have a great the potential of preservation, as they age well in the bottle.
+This type of wine comprises, in ascending order of quality, the categories Ruby, Ruby Reserve, Late Bottled Vintage (LBV), Crusted, and Vintage.
+The best quality wines, mainly the Vintage Port, have a great potential for preservation, as they age well in the bottle.
 In fact, the charm of Vintage Port lies in its attractiveness in practically every phase of its bottle life.
-These wines are best drunk at an average temperature and are a good accompaniment to cheeses, such as Sierra cheese, Azeitão cheese, Cheddar and even unpasteurized cheeses, in the case of the LGW.
+These wines are best drunk at an average temperature and are a good accompaniment to cheeses, such as Sierra cheese, Azeitão cheese, Cheddar, and even unpasteurized cheeses, in the case of the LGW.
 They are also a good pair for bitter chocolate and pastries with coffee.

-- Ruby – It is a young wine rich in fruity aromas and flavours, which ages for 3 years in wooden barrels.
+- Ruby – It is a young wine rich in fruity aromas and flavors, which ages for 3 years in wooden barrels.
 After bottling, it does not generally improve with age;

 White Port Wines